-Robinson helicopter led to crash that killed two, coroner finds
+Fatal crash wouldn't have occurred in any other helicopter: coroner

-A Robinson helicopter crash that killed two people wouldn't have occurred in any other type of helicopter, a coroner has found, while also calling for black boxes to become mandatory for all helicopters.
+A Robinson helicopter crash that killed two people wouldn't have occurred in any other type of helicopter, a Coroner has found, while also calling for black boxes to become mandatory for all helicopters.

 A coronial inquest was held last year after Arrowtown 18-year-old James Patterson-Gardner and highly-experienced Wanaka pilot Stephen Combe, 42, died when the Robinson R44 helicopter broke up in-flight while flying over the Lochy River valley in the Eyre Mountains southwest of Queenstown on February 19, 2015.